What is your idea of a diet? Is it a 1-week plan where you cut out junk food and alcohol, usually after Christmas or New Year’s?

-According to studies, it is reported that people who lose weight gradually over an extended period with a change in lifestyle enjoy a higher success rate in keeping that unwanted weight off.
-Even a loss of between 5 to 10% of your body weight may provide positive health benefits to your overall health and frame of mind.
+According to studies, it is reported that people who lose weight gradually over an extended period) with a change in lifestyle, enjoy a higher success rate in keeping that unwanted weight off.
+Even a loss of between 5 and10% of your body weight may provide positive health benefits to your overall health and frame of mind.

-For example: if you are 180 lbs and according to your gender, age and height, you should weigh between 130 and 170 lbs, you are looking at a target weight of 150 lbs which means losing 30 lbs.
-If you spread this over 6 months, you are looking at 1.25 lbs per week
+For example: if you are 180 lbs and according to your gender, age and height, you should weigh between 130 and 170 lbs, you are looking at a target weight of 150 lbs – which means losing 30 lbs.
+If you spread this over 6 months, you are looking at 1.25 lbs per week.
+This sounds quite achievable.

 You need to bring the focus back to WHY you are going on a diet.
-The reason may be anything from suffering with a chronic condition, wanting to walk up the stairs without being out of breath or even wanting to look good in your clothes again.
+The reason may be anything from suffering from a chronic condition, wanting to walk up the stairs without being out of breath, or even wanting to look good in your clothes again.

 Whatever your reason is, this is what is going to help you with your DESIRE to stay focused.